Skip to main content

 sed -i 's+:5300+127.0.0.1:53+g' /etc/dnscrypt-proxy/dnscrypt-proxy.toml

-• Then, kill the service for dnsmasq as it will conflict with DNSCrypt-Proxy 2 and the process because it will not allow DNSCrypt-Proxy 2 to use port 53.
+• Then, kill Dnsmasq.
+It will conflict with DNSCrypt-Proxy 2 because it will not allow it to use port 53.

 sudo killall dnsmasq